isomerpages/nea-cgs/_cgs-2025/CGS Day 2025.md

 <p>DPM Gan was also joined by Mr Baey Yam Keng, Mayor of the North East District,
 to unveil a Tampines Community Art Project, “Colours of Tampines”, created by residents to mark SG60.&nbsp;</p>
-<p>Leading up to CGS Day, NEA have partnered with four key partners to showcase
-a range of the wider community’s contributions to our sustainable development journey:</p>
-<p></p>
 <h3>Launch of CleanPod and Clean-up at Tampines Park</h3>
 <p>In support of CGS Day, the Public Hygiene Council launched a new CleanPod
 at Tampines Park on the morning of the event.
 The PHC CleanPod is a litter-picking